Skip to Content

 DIVIDE AND BENCH REST THE DOUGH:

 1. On a clean unfloured counter pour out the dough into a large mass.
-Flour the top of the dough lightly but evenly.Milk And Honey Sourdough Sandwich Bread Dough
+Flour the top of the dough lightly but evenly.Milk and Honey Sourdough Sandwich Bread dough

 3. Let the dough balls rest for 20 to 30 minutes.
 They will spread out but should not fall off at the edge of the pancake.
 If they do, reform the loaves and bench rest them again to build the structure of the dough better.